 In the original theatrical release, there was a centaur named Sunflower, with glossy black DONKEY (not horse) parts, brown human parts, and a stereotypical blackface head.
 Her function was to serve the others—polishing their hooves, bringing them refreshments, etc. She was removed from theatrical rereleases after 1969 and is missing from home video releases.

-The original did it first: the Male-colored ostriches in Dance of the Hours were obviously intended to be female.
+The Male-colored ostriches in Dance of the Hours were obviously intended to be female.

 Animation Bump: Both are considered this for Disney.
 The 1940 version included dynamic backgrounds, color shifts, changes in lighting, translucent paints and numerous effects shots that had simply never been done before (lightning, waves, stars, lava, earthquakes).
 The 2000 version had combination of traditional animation and CGI (that was actually started back before production on Toy Story began), as well as watercolor cells for the Carnival of Animals and pastel backgrounds in Beethoven's Fifth.